BenRoss92/CV/README.md

 #### Communication & Proactivity

 At TIG and MN2S, I voluntarily created tutorials and notes which would help train future interns quicker.
 At Makers Academy, I lead a retrospective for a cohort of 25 people and was praised for being engaging, leading discussions and prompting important questions.
 I also mentored a junior student, providing clear and patient instruction.
-During group planning of the ‘plyr2’ project, I encouraged open discussions and democratic decisions to promote strong teamwork.
+When planning [Plyr2](https://github.com/BenRoss92/plyr2) as a group, I encouraged open discussions and democratic decisions to promote strong teamwork.

 #### Learning Technical Skills